bytedance/Portrait-Mode-Video/README.md

 We provide links to ur videos in `video_links.csv`.

 ## Usage
 For each of the links, you can download the video by using `requests` package.
 We also provide demo code in `download_videos.py`, where you will need to replace `target_dir` with your actual storage directory.
+The failed video links will be dumped in `fail_cases.csv` and you can use it for retry attempts.
 ```ruby
 import requests
 import os